 Art

-All of the works featured here are available for collection.
-If a piece speaks to you, I invite you to reach out.
+Some of the pieces shown here are available for private collection, while others are reserved for future exhibition.
+If a piece speaks to you, I welcome your inquiry.

 PS